canonical/dqlite-docs/explanation/faq.md

 Yes, however, there’s a (configurable) timeout.
 This is a consequence of Raft sitting in the CP spectrum of the CAP theorem: in case of a network partition, it chooses consistency and sacrifices availability.

+## Does Dqlite support `VACUUM`?

+Not currently.
+Because Dqlite depends the numbering of database pages to replicate changes between nodes, vacuuming needs to be coordinated using the Raft log in the same way that write transactions are.
+We expect to implement this in a future Dqlite release.

+## Does Dqlite support `ATTACH DATABASE`?

+Not currently: Dqlite assumes that each write transaction affects only one database.
+Even if this constraint were removed, it would be difficult to fit such multi-database transactions into the Raft model, since [even in SQLite they are not atomic in WAL mode](https://sqlite.org/lang_attach.html#details).

 ## How does Dqlite compare to rqlite?

 The main differences from [rqlite](https://github.com/rqlite/rqlite) are: